-– During the residencies, pupils also planted their own ‘Living Stage’ and watched it bloom into the theatre production Uprooted which was performed in their school playgrounds in late summer.
-The set for this production was then replanted into one of the school playgrounds, transforming a grey fenced area into an enticing, unique garden playspace.
+– And finally, during the 2015 residencies, pupils planted their own ‘Living Stage’ and watched it bloom into the theatre production Uprooted which reached 1,364 children and adults over 31 performances in public venues and festivals across Glasgow, eventually returning to the schools for pupils to watch the production in their playgrounds.
+The Living Stage was then replanted into one of the school playgrounds, transforming a grey fenced area into an imaginative and unique garden play space.

 “Ben has inspired me with lots of activities and stories – he has planted a seed and I look forward to implementing projects next season… I have loved being a part of Out to Play and the children have absolutely loved it also!”
 Jilly Moffat, Teacher Aultmore Park Primary